churris-x/a-shell.scripts/README.md

 [user]
     password = ~/Documents/.token
 ```
-would be ideal, but I didn't get the syntax correct or it's compatibility issue with `libgit2`.
+would be ideal, but I didn't get the syntax correct or it's a compatibility issue with `libgit2`.

 Best way to do it is to configure it locally for the repo, so `vim .git/config` and add the token as a password field directly eg: `password = asdfjklj23k432...`